Versioning, Patching, and Upgrading an Application

 Copy

-To update the default release directive for an application package, run the ALTER APPLICATION PACKAGE command with SET DEFAULT RELEASE DIRECTIVE again, specifying new values for VERSION and PATCH.
+To update the default release directive for an application package, run the ALTER APPLICATION PACKAGE command with SET DEFAULT RELEASE DIRECTIVE again, specifying new values for VERSION or PATCH, as appropriate.

 To add a custom release directive, use the ALTER APPLICATION PACKAGE command with SET RELEASE DIRECTIVE.
 Use the ACCOUNTS clause to specify the accounts to which this release directive applies.
 For example: